fernandagq/Bamazon/README.md

 An amazon-like app from which users can search our database to view our inventory and order their preferred item.

-The app populates the database for the user to view.
+The app populates the database for the user to view the Bamazon inventory.
 The user selects the ID # of the item they wish to purchase and the quantity.

 If the quantity selected is available, the order is placed and the user receives the total price information for their order.